-The way fire services assess and reduce risk is through something called an Integrated Risk Management Plan (IRMP).
+The way fire services assess and reduce risk is through something called a Community Risk Management Plan (CRMP).
 This is an up-to-date analysis of local risk and describes how we will effectively coordinate our work to improve public safety and save lives.